 Course Content: (Please explain the content of the course in enough detail so that the Academic Affairs Committee can make an informed judgment.
+Include a syllabus for the course.)

 This course introduced methods for assessing and analyzing data on system performance, both of individuals and groups.
 Data are the key to assessment of any system, and this course will cover acquisition techniques including basic industrial engineering tools such as work analysis, work sampling, and work measurement, as well as automated procedures.
 Data storage and retrieval techniques using spreadsheets are introduced.
 It is important for students to understand data variation, so this class introduces probability concepts, probability distributions, and statistics for proper data analysis.